 Next INN meeting:

 Tent City 4 hot dinner meals sign up.
 Please call 206 618 3901 for more information.
 Current needs (Sept 2017) needs Paper plates, bowls, cups.
 Also batteries (AAA & D), gas cards or containers of gasoline for the generator, ice, bottles of water, an Epson #220 black/color ink cartridge, some 10x10 tents and ibuprofen.
-A host site would be REALLY helpful!
+In December, will be moving to Mary Queen of Peace, Sammamish

 Eastside Baby Corner Helping Kids Thrive Lunceon: Now in it's 8th year, Helping Kids Thrive Annual Luncheon is EBC’s only annual fundraiser.
 Share the experience as the community comes together to support EBC's mission of helping children, families and agency partners.
 Wednesday, November 15, 2017, Meydenbauer Center, Bellevue, Registration: 11:15 am, Luncheon: 12:00 pm

 YWCA Host Homes Program is designed to support young adults ages 18-24 who are unstably housed or at risk of losing their housing within King County.
 On any given night in King County, over 800 youth and young adults experience homelessness.
 Shelter beds and resources are limited, leaving the majority of these young adults without access to food or safe housing.
 The program provides young people with the space and opportunity to build independent living skills, gain stability, develop lasting relationships, and focus on goal attainment by matching young people with a caring and supportive host family.
 Learn more about becoming a Host Home by visiting the website or attending an Information Session.